chaunceygardiner/weewx-weatherboard/README.md

 WeatherBoard displays a small set of critical weather information that is easy to read from accross the room.

-* Wind sound ferocious?
+* Does the wind sound ferocious?
   * Check the WeatherBoard to see how fast it is gusting.

-* Rain coming down hard?
+* Is the rain coming down hard?
   * Check the WeatherBoard for the current rate of rainfall and today's total rain.

 ## Description

 Copyright (C)2020 by John A Kline (john@johnkline.com)

+**WeatherBoard 2.x requires LoopData 2.x.
+It will not work with LoopData 1.x.**

 The WeatherBoard&trade; sking provides a simple one page skin that shows:
 * Current Outside Temperature